 The Singularity Solution

-Singularity blocks privilege escalation within the container.
+Additionally, Singularity blocks privilege escalation within the container and you are always yourself within a container!
 If you want to be root inside the container, you first must be root outside the container.
-This usage paradigm mitigates many of the security concerns that exists with containers on multi-tenant shared resources.
+This simple usage paradigm mitigates many of the security concerns that exists with containers on multi-user shared resources.
 You can directly call programs inside the container from outside the container fully incorporating pipes, standard IO, file system access, X11, and MPI.
 Singularity images can be seamlessly incorporated into your environment.

 Singularity containers are designed to be as portable as possible, spanning many flavors and vintages of Linux.
-The only known i86 limitation is the version of Linux running on the host.
-Singularity has been ported to distributions going as far back as RHEL 5 (and compatibles) and works on all flavors of Debian, Gentoo and Slackware.
+The only known limitation is binary compatibility of the kernel and container.
+Singularity has been ported to distributions going as far back as RHEL 5 (and compatibles) and works on all currently living versions of RHEL, Debian, Arch, Alpine, Gentoo and Slackware.
 Within the container, there are almost no limitations aside from basic binary compatibility.

 Each Singularity image includes all of the application’s necessary run-time libraries and can even include the required data and files for a particular application to run.
 This encapsulation of the entire user-space environment facilitates not only portability but also reproducibility.